Computational and Data Science (M.Sc.)

 - Robotics and Autonomous Systems (KIT Department of Informatics)

-Students can choose to deepen their expertise in mathematics, computer science, or their selected application profile.
+Students can choose to deepen their expertise in Mathematics for CDS, Computer Science, or their selected Applied Discipline/ SEE-Profile.
 This structure offers a wide range of individual choices within the program.

 |